Cerosh/bstackdemo.github.io/README.md

 # bstackdemo.github.io
+**Introduction**
+This is a project to showcase the evolution of the Playwright test automation framework and its integration into various tools.
+The framework's maturity is improved at six levels, starting with level 0, which denotes no framework, and level 6, which denotes a matured test automation framework.
+The test case used across each level is the same, and the steps are as follows.
+I have stored the code for each level in a branch named after the maturity level.
+I have listed the tools integrated into this framework below.

 **Steps**
 1. Navigate to the website, click on an item's "Add to cart" button, and click on the "Checkout" button.